javierIA/porfolio/src/content/blog/IaNPL.md

 ---
-title: Invoice Extraction App - NLP and AI
+title: "Invoice Extraction App - NLP and AI"
 draft: false
 description: "I had some challenges, but asking in the community really helped!"
 pubDate: 2022-07-15